ronnidc/examples/table/readme.md

 #### To Do:

 1. Sticky first column needs to be optional if column 1 is no more leading than column 2, 3, etc.
-2. Refactor js code.
-Maybe too many functions / wrappers.
-3. Rewrite css to scss.
+2. Rewrite css to scss.

 #### Inspirational & usefull links